-With today’s drones, we don’t even have to know how to fly to take to the skies.
-They’re self-balancing, computerized, autonomous flying machines.
-With GoPro constantly improving the size and quality of their cameras it makes perfect sense to pair your drone with a camera.
+With GoPro constantly improving the size and quality of their cameras, it makes perfect sense to pair your drone with one of these high-quality, high-performing cameras.

-Our goal is to help you understand the qualities to look for when ordering a drone for your GoPro.
-We aren’t wasting time talking about normal drones, just the ones you need to get some sick footage with that tiny camera.
+Our goal is to help you understand the qualities to look for when ordering a drone compatible for GoPro.
+We aren’t wasting time talking about normal video drones, just the ones you need to get some professional-looking footage with that tiny, powerful GoPro camera.
 Let’s get into it!

 - DJI Phantom 2 Quadcopter V2.0 Bundle